What's The Difference Between Realism And Naturalism In The Theater

 Q: What is the difference between Realism and Naturalism in film?

 A: The distinction between Realism and Naturalism in film is similar to that in theater.
-Realist films aim to depict life as it is actually lived, while Naturalist films emphasize the influence of environment and heredity on human behavior.
+Realist films aim to depict life as it is actually lived, while Naturalist films stress the influence of environment and heredity on human behavior.

 Conclusion